junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "You sure it's safe?"
 Dean takes the two things from him, feeling uneasy.

-"No," Castiel answers in a low but steady voice, "but as you say, we may not have a better option.
+"No," Castiel answers in a low but steady voice, "but as you say, we do not have a better option.
 I would hope we can execute the process near the gate, so I don't need to stay in the feeble state for longer time than necessary."

 Dean pulls a cheerless smile.
 "Don't use the word 'execute', will ya, buddy?
 Now I feel like an executioner."